Transistor Circuit Design Tutorial Includes:

 See also: Transistor circuit types

-When designing or looking at a transistor circuit there are three different circuit configurations that can be used.
+When considering the electronic circuit design for a transistor circuit there are three different basic circuit configurations that can be used.

 The three different transistor circuit configurations are: common emitter, common base and common collector (emitter follower), these three circuit configurations have different characteristics and one type will be chosen for a circuit dependent upon what is required.